ojudz08/Automation_Projects/parsing_documents/mergePDFs/README.md

 python move_exe.py
 ```

-Or you may simply run the run.bat

 ### Running the Script
 1. Save your reports within __*reports*__ folder.

-2. This will install allthe necessary python libraries used.
+2. This will install all the necessary python libraries used.
    ```Python
    python -m pip install -r requirements.txt
    ```